FIWARE-Middleware/KIARA/doc/User and Developer Guide.md

 #### Application derived operation mode
 This mode is typical for some modern (e.g. RMI, WebService,...) frameworks.
 Based on an application specific interface definitions, the framework automatically generates Server- and Client-Proxy-Classes, which serialize the application internal data structures and send them over the wire.
 Using Annotations, the required serialization and transport mechanisms and type mappings can be influenced.

-This operation implicitly generates an IDL definition based on the Java interfaces definition and provide this IDL through a “service registry” for remote partners.
+This mode implicitly generates an IDL definition based on the Java interfaces definition and provide this IDL through a “service registry” for remote partners.

 **Prerequisite:** Application-Interface-Definition (has to be the same on client and server side)
 **Generated:**    Server-/Client-Proxies (generated at runtime)
 **Examples:**     RMI, JAX-RS, Spring REST, …

 #### Mapped operation mode
 Goal of the mapped operation mode is to separate the application interfaces from the data structure used to transport the data over the wire.
 Therefore the middleware has to map the application internal data structure and interfaces to a common IDL definition.
 Advantage is, that the application interface on client and server (or publisher/subscriber) side can be different.

 **Prerequisite:** Application-Interface-Definition (can be different on server and client side) IDL Definition
 **Generated:**    Server-/Client-Proxis (generated at runtime, which map the attributes & operations
 **Examples:**    KIARA

-> Note:
- The first release of KIARA will provide support for the traditional IDL derived operation mode.
+> The first release of KIARA will provide support for the traditional IDL derived operation mode.
 Application derived and mapped operation mode will follow in a future release.

 ## A quick example

 In the following chapters we will use the following example application to explain the basic concepts of building an application using KIARA.

 ### Calculator